jared-l-smith/GIS-portfolio/writing/writing-samples-landing.md

  # Writing Samples

+You need to include your own language about your writing.
+Describe what type of writing samples you have available, and why it is important to potential employers.
+Example language is below:

-Technical and scientific writing is a critical skill in GIS and remote sensing.
-Below are examples of my written work demonstrating my ability to communicate complex spatial analysis and research.
+[Technical and scientific writing is a critical skill in GIS and remote sensing.
+Below are examples of my written work demonstrating my ability to communicate complex spatial analysis and research.]

 ## Research Papers